Hungarian invasions of Europe: Tactics

 Their army used mostly highly mobile light cavalry.
 Attacking without warning, they quickly plundered the countryside and departed before any defensive force could be organized.
-If forced to fight, they would harass their enemies with arrows, then suddenly retreat, tempting their opponents to break ranks and pursue, after which the Hungarians would turn to fight them singly.
+If forced to fight, they would harass their enemies with arrows and suddenly retreat, which would tempt their opponents to break ranks and pursue, and the Hungarians would then turn to fight them singly.
 This tactic is formally known as a feigned retreat.